-The district has two aerodromes, that is the Ulundi Airport and the Vryheid Airport.
+The district has two aerodromes, that is the The Prince Mangosuthu Buthelezi Airport situated in ward nine (9) in Ulundi town and the Vryheid Airport.
 However, due to a discontinuation of scheduled flights to Vryheid in the mid-1980s, the Vryheid airport is no longer licensed, and the municipal parks department maintains the airport.
 This facility constantly assists this part of the province with efficient emergency services when patients need to be flown to institutions that are equipped for advanced medical interventions, as well as ferrying relief doctors in the morning to assist in nearby hospitals each day and flown out in the afternoon.